 Have your child at the designated entrance no earlier than 5 minutes prior to class starting.
+Great Start Readiness children who ride the bus, parents must walk their child to & from the bus.
 Be sure your child is dressed appropriately for the weather